Tyelcie/easylife/README.md

 # getBored

-When I have a bunch of time (when I get bored) I have to make life easier.
+Try to write some little functions to make life easier.